AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-cloverleaf"> </a>

 ### `cloverleaf`
-2D cloverleaf pattern: four semicircles on the edges of a square defined by center and radius.
+2D cloverleaf pattern: four semicircles on the edges of a square defined by `center` and `radius`.
+Outputs 1 if texcoord is within the pattern, otherwise outputs 0.

 |Port      |Description                            |Type   |Default|
 |----------|---------------------------------------|-------|-------|